sahilrajput03/cssDesignTrail/course-flexbox-zombies/Readme.md

 :🛑 TODO_TEST: flex-grow is still helpful with flex-wrap: wrap.
 ```

-❤️🚀`align-content`: It defines the alignment of lines itself (when `flex-wrap: wrap` must be set on parent) in cross axis (direction perpendicular to axis).
+❤️🚀`align-content`: It defines the alignment of lines itself in cross axis (direction perpendicular to axis).
+[Note: align-content requires that `flex-wrap: wrap` is set on parent].

-<ins>Note: If we do not specify `align-content` propery the lines (when we have flex-wrap: wrap) the lines stretches to fill the container because `align-content: stretch` is the default value.</ins>
+<ins>Note: If we do not specify `align-content` propery the lines when we have `flex-wrap: wrap` on parent, the lines stretches to fill the container because `align-content: stretch` is the default value.</ins>

 We can assign it following values: